-The security area exists to “prevent waterside threats and incidents whilst individuals blanketed by using the Secret Service are on the membership.”
-Vessels and people aren’t allowed to enter the zone next to the golfing course at Potomac Falls, Virginia unless they’re given unique permission by using the Captain of the Port (COTP) Maryland-National Capital Region.
+The security area exists to “prevent waterside threats and incidents whilst individuals blanketed by the Secret Service are on the membership.”
+Vessels and people aren’t allowed to enter the zone next to the golfing course at Potomac Falls, Virginia unless they’re given unique permission by the Captain of the Port (COTP) Maryland-National Capital Region.

 “The protection area complements the safety and protection of individuals even as minimizing, to the quantity viable, the impact on trade and valid waterway use.
 We invite your comments in this rulemaking,” USCG writes.